mp-se/kegmon/src_docs/source/index.rst

 However I have documented my build process and share it here.
 The design is created for 2 kegs but it will work if you only use one (make sure to use the pins for scale 1 in that case).

-The software will detect how many hx711 are connected and if the tempsensor is available.
+The software will detect how many hx711 are connected and if there is a tempsensor.

 The project contains the following parts:
 * Software that manage the scale and present the readings.